 While not particularly useful for astrophotography, autofocus may still be helpful for those who want to combine night-time shooting with near-twilight landscapes that show the brightest stars, planets, and satellites hanging above a beautiful foreground.
 A low EV rating on the autofocus ability is crucial for sharp shots in the dark.

-Specialist astrophotography cameras have a predisposition to warm up during long exposure shots.
-Suppose you're interested in getting an astro camera that has built-in cooling to keep the performance of the image capture high, it will likely be larger and heavier, and a little noisier as the fans whir while operating.
+Specialist astrophotography cameras have a predisposition to heat up during long exposure shots.
+Suppose you're interested in getting an astro camera that has built-in cooling to keep the performance of the image capture high; it will likely be larger and heavier and a little noisier as the fans whir while operating.

 Photographers must consider lens choice when choosing a camera for astrophotography.
 While most major manufacturers have excellent ranges of top-quality glass, not all camera models can accept the full range of lenses due to differences in mount types.
-Ideally, fast lenses with wide apertures and excellent optical sharpness and clarity are what to look for when shooting astrophotography.
-Pair this with a camera body that handles high ISO and image noise well and you should be ready to go.
+Ideally, fast lenses with wide apertures and excellent optical sharpness and clarity are what to look for when shooting astrophotography, take a look at our guide to the best lenses in astrophotography.
+Pair this with a camera body that handles high ISO and image noise well, and you should be ready to go.